You’ll fall in love with this gluten free banana muffins recipe. They’re perfect for breakfast or an afternoon snack.

-Not only are these healthy banana oatmeal muffins easy to make, but also gluten free since they’re made from oatmeal and gluten free Cheerios.
+Not only are these healthy banana muffins easy to make, but also gluten free since they’re made from oatmeal and gluten free Cheerios.

 Sweetened with mashed bananas and powdered monk fruit sweetener, they're a guilt-free breakfast or snack you can feel good about serving to your family.

 How to make this gluten free banana muffins recipe

 This recipe is a terrific way to use overripe bananas.
 Since they’re sweeter those make the best gluten-free banana muffins!

 1. Position the oven rack in the center of your oven.
 Preheat oven to 350 degrees F.

 2. Lightly coat a muffin pan with cooking spray and set it aside.

 3. Pour a rounded cup of whole Cheerios into a Ziploc baggie.
 Press the air out and zip shut.
 Take a rolling pin and roughly crush the Cheerios.

 (You don’t need the Cheerios to be completely pulverized into a fine powder.)

 4. Place the crushed Cheerios, rolled oats, sweetener, baking powder, and pumpkin pie spice into a large bowl.
 Stir the dry ingredients together until well combined.